 3. Your Vehicle Damage Is Significant or Your Car Is Totaled

-If your car suffered heavy damage or was declared a total loss, an attorney can help you pursue:
+If your car suffered heavy damage or was declared a total loss, claim review may involve:

 - Fair vehicle valuation